pablaber/reddit-mailer/README.md

 ```

 #### Options

+Below are the options for the `config.json` file.
+The only required option is `email`, which must be a valid email address.
+Everything else is optional.
+If a subreddit is specified, the `name` attribute is required, and all other attributes are optional.

 | Key | Default Value | Description |
 | --- | --- | --- |
 | `email` | **Required** | the email you would like the articles to be sent to, this option must be specified as a valid email